-Back in 2007, when first lines of code were created, the founders of SonarQube (originally called Sonar) had a dream to one day provide every developer the ability to measure the code quality of his projects.
+Back in 2007, when the first lines of code were created, the founders of SonarQube (originally called Sonar) had a dream to one day provide every developer the ability to measure the code quality of his projects.
 Their motto: “Continuous Inspection must become mainstream as Continuous Integration”.

 To make this dream come true, they invested all their time and energy into developing SonarQube as an open-source product, working closely with the community.
 Today SonarQube is used by more than 85,000 organizations that in return provide regular feedback and contributions.

 Fully integrated with DevOps toolchains, it comes with:

 Gitalytics’s build environment provides a powerful platform that translates thousands of data points from GitHub, Gitlab, or BitBucket repos, code reviews, pull requests and tickets into easy to understand and use metrics.